Frame spectral pairs and exponential bases

-{Regarding Theorem \ref{example of spectral pair-general}}, we shall point it out that when $\Omega_1$ is a $d$-dimensional cube, the new spectrum set that we construct in Theorem \ref{example of spectral pair-general} is different from the well-known spectrums in the literature, namely, the one for the union of cubes in $\Bbb R^d (d\geq 5)$ that was presented by Tao in \cite{T04}.
+With regard to Theorem \ref{example of spectral pair-general}, we shall point it out that when $\Omega_1$ is a $d$-dimensional cube, the new spectrum set that we construct in Theorem \ref{example of spectral pair-general} is different from the well-known spectra in the literature, namely, the one for the union of cubes in $\Bbb R^d (d\geq 5)$ that was presented by Tao in \cite{T04}.
 The example is used to disprove the direction ``spectral $\not\rightarrow$ tiling" of the Fuglede Conjecture.
 In the construction, Tao considers a union of translations of a spectral set in the finite domain $\Bbb Z_p^d$ and lifts it to a higher dimension.
 Our construction of a new spectral set is the result of adding a spectral set in $\Bbb Z_p^d$ to a spectral set in the continuous domain $\Bbb R^d$.

-Another well-known example of a spectral set was constructed by Laba in dimension $d=1$ \cite{Laba}.
-In her paper, Laba characterizes the spectrum of the union of two co-measurable intervals.
+Another well-known example of a spectral set was constructed by \L aba in dimension $d=1$ \cite{Laba}.
+In her paper, \L aba characterizes the spectrum of the union of two co-measurable intervals.
 When the left endpoints of the intervals are integers, the spectrum of the union coincides with the construction of the spectrum we present in Theorem \ref{example of spectral pair-general}.
-In our result, we construct a spectral set for any ($\geq 2$) union of co-measurable intervals. \\
+Here, we construct a spectral set for any ($\geq 2$) union of co-measurable intervals. \\

 {\bf Outline.} This paper is organized as follows.
 After introducing the notations and preliminaries in Section \ref{notations and preliminaries}, we prove Theorem \ref{examples of Frame spectral pairs} in Section \ref{frames}.
 In Section \ref{ex:dual Riesz} we prove Theorem \ref{examples of Riesz spectral pairs} and illustrate the explicit structure of biorthogonal dual Riesz bases along with some examples for a special subclass of Riesz spectral pairs and Riesz bases, using the techniques that were developed earlier by the first listed author and Okoudjou in \cite{frederick2020}.
-Results and examples of dual bases in both the continuous and finite setting appear in Sections \ref{bioDualRiesB} and \ref{examples}.
+Results and examples of dual bases in both the continuous and finite settings appear in Sections \ref{bioDualRiesB} and \ref{examples}.
 In Section \ref{ex:spectral pair}, we prove Theorem \ref{example of spectral pair-general} followed by examples of spectral pairs.
-In Section \ref{sampling_section} we remark on the link between the spectral property of a domain and sampling theory.
+In Section \ref{sampling_section} we prove Proposition \ref{proposition1}.